Budget 2023: Here's what we know of the everyday changes following the Budget announcement

 HRT and nicotine replacement products to become VAT-free.

-During the Budget 2023 announcement, Mr Donohoe said: “If you are an older person, you are having to spend more of your pension on heating your home; if you are looking after a family, you are facing higher grocery bills; if you are running a small business, you are trying to cope with increases in the cost of energy.
+During the Budget 2023 announcement in the Dail, Mr Donohoe said: “If you are an older person, you are having to spend more of your pension on heating your home; if you are looking after a family, you are facing higher grocery bills; if you are running a small business, you are trying to cope with increases in the cost of energy.

 “This is why, Budget 2023, presented by Minister (Michael) McGrath and I today, is and must be a cost-of-living budget, focused on helping individuals, families and businesses to deal with rising prices."